ari3s/synct/README.md

 By default, the script reports warnings and errors.
 The `-v` parameter extends the logging level to include the info level, and `-vv` includes the debug level.
 The `-q` parameter reduces the logging to errors only.

-The `-n` parameter disables updating the Google spreadsheet.
+The `-n` parameter disables updating the target spreadsheet.

 The `-h` parameter displays a short help message.

 ## Configuration file structure
-The configuration file contains reserved words written in capital letters, as well as additional data that defines the transition of input data to the target Google spreadsheet.
+The configuration file contains reserved words written in capital letters, as well as additional data that defines the transition of input data to the target spreadsheet.

 Bugzilla REST API documentation: [https://wiki.mozilla.org/Bugzilla:REST_API](https://wiki.mozilla.org/Bugzilla:REST_API)